kevinzwang/marvin-python/README.md

 * *disable/enable* - admin commands to disable and enable commands

 ### 1.0.1
-* xkcd! gets the relevant xkcd for the query provided
+* *xkcd* - gets the relevant xkcd for the query provided

 ### 1.0.0
 * First official version!
 Features: